skeleton1998/learning-bat/ReadMe.md

-##This is skeleton's practice location of bat
+##This is skeleton's practice location of batch
 + Now,I teach bat self